relaytools/docs/docs.md

 # Logging in to Live Machines

 `Relay.tools` is comprised of many machines!
+Some include *haproxy, strfry, relaycreator,* and *keys-certs-manager*.

 You can sign into them with `machinectl login` to make live changes in production.

 For example, `machinectl login strfry`.